HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Projects

-The main organizing construct is a FSH project (sometimes called a "[FSH Tank](https://fshschool.org/docs/sushi/project/#simple-fsh-projects)").
+The main organizing construct is a FSH project.
 Each project MUST have an associated canonical URL, used for constructing canonical URLs for items created in the project.
 It is up to implementations to decide how this association is made.
 Typically, one FSH project equates to one FHIR Implementation Guide (IG).

 #### Files